DigitalGlobe/gbdxtools/cli/README.rst

 **Usage**

+Note: gbdx cli uses the gbdxtools package, which requires GBDX credentials to be present in the users home dir.
+In order to use gbdx cli, you need GBDX credentials.
+Email geobigdata@digitalglobe.com to get these.

 Help and usage information are built into the tool, use the --help switch or just throw bad commands to see it.

 Note how you can walk through the command group and subcommands to get more specific help.